sid-code/russian-bs/README.md

 ## Important note

 I've changed up the dealer output to make it easier for client programs to parse.
-For the time being, Jalex's strategies won't work but I'll fix this soon.
+I've fixed Jalex's strategy files to work with this format.
 Here is the format:

 Board file: